PhilT/machines/README.md

 * `$conf.users` - A list of the available users
 * `$conf.webapps` - A hash of webapps keyed from the name of the webapp specified in webapps.yml

-The following settings are set rbenv, rvm, passenger and used by passenger_nginx packages:
+The following settings are set/used in rbenv, rvm, passenger, passenger_nginx packages:

 * `$conf.ruby.gems_path` - e.g. `.rbenv/versions/1.9.3-p448/lib/ruby/gems/1.9.1/gems`
 * `$conf.ruby.executable` - e.g. `.rbenv/versions/1.9.3-p448/bin/ruby`